What is IDaaS?

 And it’s not just breaches that constitute regulatory non-compliance.

-Organisations must ensure that they are transparent about their data practices and give users control over their own data – again, made possible with IDaaS through features such as self-service account management.
+Organisations must ensure that they are transparent about their data practices and give users control over their own data – again, made possible with Software-as-a-Service IAM through features such as self-service account management.

-For example, IDaaS can be leveraged to create the easiest registration processes for customer facing applications on the market – a crucial point in converting visitors to customers – giving users intuitive sign-up and authentication options, such as support for existing digital identities (social, enterprise, federated, national etc.).
-Identity provider options will vary between IDaaS solutions.
+For example, it can be leveraged to create the easiest registration processes for customer facing applications on the market – a crucial point in converting visitors to customers – giving users intuitive sign-up and authentication options, such as support for existing digital identities (social, enterprise, federated, national etc.).
+Identity provider options will vary between SaaS IAM solutions.

-Once a customer is registered, having them hop between connected applications using the same identity is then possible using Single Sign-On, another core IDaaS capability.
+Once a customer is registered, having them hop between connected applications using the same identity without the need to keep authenticating is possible using Single Sign-On (SSO), another core IAM / CIAM capability.

-Embedding IAM capabilities into your application with IDaaS means your developers don’t have to reinvent the wheel doing what the IDaaS provider has already successfully achieved for many customers; they can just plug-in all the necessary pre-existing expertise via APIs.
+Embedding IAM capabilities into your application with cloud-based IAM means your developers don’t have to reinvent the wheel doing what the IAM provider has already successfully achieved for many customers; they can just plug-in all the necessary pre-existing expertise via APIs.
 This dramatically reduces time and money spent on in-house development, and the risk of it going wrong.

 It is this ‘expertise on demand’ that has driven SaaS growth across many industries in recent years, and identity is no exception.
-Gartner estimates that IDaaS will augment or replace 60% of software-delivered IAM implementations globally, up from 20% today, and will be the chosen delivery model for more than 80 per cent of new access management purchases globally by 2022 (source: Gartner Magic Quadrant for Access Management, August 2019).
+Gartner estimates that Software-as-a-Service IAM (IDaaS by another name) will augment or replace 60% of software-delivered IAM implementations globally, up from 20% today, and will be the chosen delivery model for more than 80 per cent of new secure access management purchases globally by 2022 (source: Gartner Magic Quadrant for Access Management, August 2019).